 To enjoy this drink safely, be sure to buy it from the grocery store where the product has most likely followed the standards set forth by U.S. Kombucha Brewers International.
-Also to note, some kombuchas can be high in sugar, so it’s best to check the nutritional facts to see if it is low sugar.
-In addition, those who are pregnant or breastfeeding should consult with their health care provider to see if it is safe to consume as some can have trace amounts of alcohol in the drink.
+Some kombuchas can be high in sugar, so it’s best to check the nutritional facts to ensure it is low sugar.
+In addition, those who are pregnant or breastfeeding should consult with their health care provider before consuming, as some kombuchas can have trace amounts of alcohol in them.

 Golden milk latte

-There’s research that curcumin may be a safe and effective way to reduce inflammation External Site and also may even prevent or slow the spread of cancer External Site.
-Turmeric can be used in a number of dishes and can also be used in the warm, nutrition-filled beverage.
+There’s research that shows curcumin may be a safe and effective way to reduce inflammation External Site and may even prevent or slow the spread of cancer External Site.
+Turmeric can be used in a wide variety of dishes and can also be used in the warm, nutritional beverage.
 Here's a recipe to make golden milk External Site.

-Staying hydrated is crucial for your overall health — especially fighting inflammation.
-When your body is dehydrated, your body can’t function properly and has to work extra hard to do its basic job.
-Those who have arthritis, which is often caused by inflammation, can help keep joints well lubricated.
-By getting the recommended eight 8-ounce glasses of water each day, you’re helping your body flush out toxins and feel its best.
+Staying hydrated is crucial for your overall health — especially for fighting inflammation.
+When your body is dehydrated, it can’t function properly and must work extra hard to do its basic job.
+Those who have arthritis can help keep joints well-lubricated by drinking their recommended eight 8-ounce glasses of water each day.
+This helps the body flush out toxins and feel its best.

 Concerned about inflammation and your diet?
 Your doctor can help.